fortitudoinc/fortitudoinc-infra/README.md

 docker-compose -f load-db.yml up -d
 ```

-### Use an existing database on the network
+### Option #3: use an existing database on the network

 ```bash
 source example-existing-db.env
 docker-compose -f existing-db.yml up -d
 ```

-## Options
+## Environment variables

-See `example-new-db.env` or `example-saved-db.env` for an example configuration for a new database or a saved database, respectively.
+See `example-*.env` files for examples of how to set up in each situation.

 ### MySQL Options
 - MYSQL_ROOT_PASSWORD: password for the root user of the mysql 5.6 database